jz8-armohb/PMF-of-RGB-File/README.md

 # PMF-of-RGB-File
-Calculate the PMF of an RGB file.
+Calculate the PMF and entropy of an RGB file.